 Why did McLaren – who have a team in F1 – get the contract?
-Because McLaren Racing and McLaren Applied Technologies are run as separate companies and we have been supplying complete control systems to F1 since 1993, we were already a trusted supplier to many of the teams and we pioneered the use of model-based software at the start of 2000, several years before this approach to control system development was introduced into the series automotive markets.
+Because McLaren Racing and McLaren Applied are run as separate companies and we have been supplying complete control systems to F1 since 1993, we were already a trusted supplier to many of the teams and we pioneered the use of model-based software at the start of 2000, several years before this approach to control system development was introduced into the series automotive markets.
 This approach has been a critical part of the success of the standard electronic control unit (ECU).

 Our ECUs, like all of our high-performance components, are engineered with extreme precision by our expert technicians at the world-renowned McLaren Technology Centre.